Investment Options In India For NRI

 Term deposits can be opened by remittances from abroad or by transfer of funds from existing NRE/FCNR/NRO/NRSR accounts of the same person with other banks in India or from other branches of the bank or by tendering foreign currency notes/travelers’ cheques brought by NRI’s during their visit to India.

 Non-resident Non-repatriable Rupee Deposit Scheme:

-These accounts can be opened by way of transfer of funds from abroad or from existing NRE/FCNR accounts.
-Deposits period ranges from 6 months to 3 years and the deposits are maintained in Indian Rupees only on a non-repatriable basis.
+These accounts will be opened by the approach of the transfer of funds from abroad or from existing NRE/FCNR accounts.
+Deposits amount ranges from six months to three years and therefore the deposits area unit maintained in Indian Rupees solely on a non-repatriable basis.